UBC-CIC/Student-Connect-App/docs/DeploymentGuide.md

     Value: dev

 ![Environment variable](./AmplifyDeploymentEnvVariable.png)

+The **USER_BRANCH** variable defines the environment container that we would be using for the Amplify project.
+It has the same value that we have given to the parameter **EnvironmentName** during our SAM deployment in the back-end.

+If you would like to use a different environment container, please make sure that both frontend's USER_BRANCH and backend's EnvironmentName have the same value.

 6 - Click Save and Deploy, and wait for deployment to complete in the Amplify console.
 This may take some time to complete.